Introduction

 Correcting Errors in Your Application

-• Review the Rejection Notice: Carefully examine ASIC’s reasons for rejection to identify the exact deficiencies.
+- Review the Rejection Notice: Carefully examine ASIC’s reasons for rejection to identify the exact deficiencies in the information you provided.

 Strengthening Your New Application